openbroadcaster/openbroadcaster.github.io/getting-started.md

 Item 	  |    Description
 ------------ | -------------
 Processor | 1GHz 64 bit CPU.
-ARM or Intel
+ARM, Intel or Pi
 Memory | 4GB of RAM
-Storage | 128GB (Recommended)
+Storage | 128GB
-Display |	No display is required for the server Framework |	PHP, MySQL and Gstreamer
+Display |	No display is required for the web server Framework |	PHP, MySQL,Nginx and Gstreamer

-Should be a /*nix system.
+Recommended.
+Should be a \*nix system.
 Debian 10 or Ubuntu 20.04 LTS.
 Runs as a process on CLI in a VM.
 The exact requirements will depend on the specific way OBServer is used, and the load from users.

 #### OBPlayer

 Item 	  |    Description
 ------------ | -------------
 Processor |	1GHz 64 bit CPU.
-ARM or Intel
+ARM, Intel or Pi
 Memory |	4GB RAM
-Storage |	128GB (Recommended)
+Storage |	128GB
 Display |	None required unless displaying Video or Images Audio |	Analog Input\Output, USB Interfaces or Digital HDMI\DisplayPort Video |	Minimum 640x480 screen resolution
 Framework |	Python and Gstreamer

-Should be a /*nix system.
+Recommended.
+Should be a \*nix system.
 Debian 10 or Ubuntu 20.04 LTS.
 Runs as a process on CLI in a VM.
 Desktop is optional.

 [Compatible Hardware](https://support.openbroadcaster.com/accessories#supported-hardware)